 8:00 a.m.
 Woke up, put on some Panic!
 At The Disco.
 Showered and straightened my hair using my favorite keratin treatment.

 9:00 a.m.
-Got on Zoom to chat with my biz bestie, Kris with a K, who lives forever away in Canada.
+Got on Zoom to chat with a friend.
 We chatted about last minute details of my shoot; I showed her my favorite props, and I took the silly props that didn’t fit with my brand out of my prop box.

 11:00 a.m.
 Ate a quick snack and started putting makeup on.

 2:00 p.m.
 Ran to Target looking for a cute cardigan and sparklers.
 Came out with a grey cardigan, sparkler candles, a bunch of glitter, and a cozy hat for winter photos, because Target is magic, and you can never leave with only what’s on your list.